dymensionxyz/dymint/README.md

 # dymint

-ABCI-client implementation for Optimistic Rollups on top of dymension settlement hub.
+ABCI-client implementation for dYmenion's autonomous RollApp forked from [celestiaorg/optimint](https://github.com/celestiaorg/optimint).

+To learn more about dYmension's autonomous RollApps and dymint read the [docs](https://docs.dymension.xyz/learn/rollapps)

 ## Building From Source